 Pirated software, ignoring the legal and moral aspects - just don't do it, this activity is mostly fraught with disaster.
 It is a fact that quite a few of these executable patches, cracks, and serial number generators contain malicious code that will infect your machine.
 You can instead search for a free alternative to whatever you require - there are plenty available!

 The Metropolitan Police Service have a produced a few very informative pdf publications and they are available from their web site.
 They cover a lot of the scam techniques employed these days both on-line and off-line, they are: The little book of cyberscams, The little book of big scams, The little book of big scams business edition

 The location of these pdf files changes regularly, here's a link to their web site search: https://www.met.police.uk/search/?q=book+of+scams

-Get Safe Online - Excellent site covering many of today's technologies and on-line activities with their potential security risks and safety implications.
+Get Safe Online - First class web site covering many of today's technologies and on-line activities with their potential security risks and safety implications.